-Rockcastle is pleased to present its fourth integrated report This integrated report covers the financial and nonto stakeholders for the period ended 31 December 2016 financial performance of Rockcastle.
-Rockcastle's in accordance with the Code of Corporate Governance operations are primarily based in Mauritius.
-Rockcastle, for Mauritius ("the Code").
-Our integrated report has been via its subsidiaries, owns 13 properties: one property prepared to provide stakeholders insight into Rockcastle's in Zambia, one property in London, one property in the business model, performance, governance framework, Czech Republic and ten properties in Poland.
-Details strategy, risks and opportunities.
-While we have attempted of Rockcastle's subsidiaries are set out in note 7 to the to include information relevant to all stakeholders, the financial statements.
-All of these entities fall within the integrated report has been primarily prepared for the reporting ambit of this integrated report. providers of financial capital in accordance with the International Integrated Reporting Framework (the In determining materiality when preparing the 2016 "Framework") issued in December 2013.
-The information integrated report, Rockcastle applied the definition as per the Framework as: "Information about matters that in this integrated report has been prepared using methods consistent with the prior years and contains comparable substantively affect the group's ability to create value over information. the short, medium and long-term."
-All items identified as being material by the board have been disclosed in this The information included in the integrated report has report.
+Rockcastle is pleased to present its third integrated report to stakeholders for the period ended 31 December 2016 in accordance with the Code of Corporate Governance for Mauritius ("the Code").
+Our integrated report has been prepared to provide stakeholders insight into Rockcastle's business model, performance, governance framework, strategy, risks and opportunities.
+While we have attempted to include information relevant to all stakeholders, the integrated report has been primarily prepared for the providers of financial capital in accordance with the International Integrated Reporting Framework (the "Framework") issued in December 2013.
+The information in this integrated report has been prepared using methods consistent with the prior years and contains comparable information.

-been provided in accordance with International Financial Reporting Standards ("IFRS"), the Mauritian Companies Act, 2001, the Mauritian Securities Act, 2005, the Stock Exchange of Mauritius ("SEM") Listing Rules, the JSE Listings Requirements, the Framework and the Code.
+The information included in the integrated report has been provided in accordance with International Financial Reporting Standards ("IFRS"), the Mauritian Companies Act, 2001, the Mauritian Securities Act, 2005, the Stock Exchange of Mauritius ("SEM") Listing Rules, the JSE Listings Requirements, the Framework and the Code.
 Rockcastle is working towards complying fully with the Framework and has made additional disclosures as a step towards our compliance.